AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/playback-controls.md

 Label the console
 -----------------

 When you are running your show you will need to know where everything is.
-Use the Legend functions to set on screen labels, or you can't beat the low tech method of marker pen and tape.
+Use the Legend functions to set on-screen labels, or you can't beat the low tech method of marker pen and tape.

 Grand Master fader and assignable masters
 -----------------------------------------